How to recruit on LinkedIn: 12 free strategies

 - Purpose-built: The platform’s main purpose is to connect professionals.
 There won’t be other social posts bogging down your search.

-- Mobile-friendly: Your job posting will be pushed to potential talent’s mobile phones as soon as they go live.
+- Mobile-friendly: Your job postings will be pushed to potential talent’s mobile phones as soon as they go live.

 - Strong network: The talent pool is unmatched.